Home Heat Pump Guide

 Advantages

 No frozen pipe risk.
 The connection between indoor and outdoor units uses refrigerant lines, and refrigerant does not freeze at normal operating temperatures.
-This eliminates the frost risk that monoblock systems must manage.

 Better for long pipe runs.
 If the outdoor unit needs to be positioned far from the house — say, at the bottom of a garden — a split system handles the distance better because refrigerant transfers heat more efficiently over longer runs than water does.

 Slightly higher theoretical efficiency.
 With the condenser (heat exchange to water) happening indoors in a warm environment, split systems can achieve marginally better efficiency.
-This difference is small in real-world conditions but exists.

 Disadvantages